Zain-PMZ/intern-task/README.md

 ## The task

 Build a **local scraper script** that pulls the top posts from a subreddit and outputs clean, structured data.

-Reddit exposes public data as JSON — append `.json` to almost any page URL and you get a structured response instead of HTML.
-For example:
+You will need to integrate logged-in cookie, rate-limiting observing the network requests and more into getting this to run.
+DO NOT USE ANY 3rd PARTY API SERVICE.

 ```
 https://www.reddit.com/r/programming/top.json?t=week&limit=50
 ```

-You do **not** need to scrape HTML, and you do **not** need to log in.
-Work entirely with the public JSON endpoints.

 The script should take a **subreddit name** and a **timeframe** as inputs and produce a clean file of the top posts.